 3. When you arrive in your hotel room, inspect the room for any evidence of pests.
 Put your luggage and items in the bathtub; these insects are least likely to be hidden here.

-4. During your stay, place your luggage on a luggage rack that is at least 4 inches from the wall or on hard furniture such as a desk.
+4. During your stay, place your luggage on a luggage rack at least 4 inches from the wall or on hard furniture such as a desk.
 If you must put your luggage on the floor, put it in a re-sealable plastic bag.
-Never put a suitcase or clothing on a bed or upholstered furniture.
+Never place a suitcase or clothing on a bed or upholstered furniture.

 5. When you check out, inspect each item and the surface of the suitcase when packing.
 Seal the suitcase in large plastic bags before placing them in your car.